mizanur-ds/Predictive_Modeling_of_Cardiovascular_Events_Using_Synthetic_Healthcare_Data_Streamlit_Deployment/README.md

+# Predictive Modeling of Cardiovascular Events Using Synthetic Healthcare Data and Streamlit Deployment
+---
 ## 📄 Abstract
 This project predicts the risk of heart attack or stroke using a synthetic UK primary care dataset.
 After data analysis, preprocessing, and testing multiple machine learning models, **Logistic Regression** was chosen for its accuracy and interpretability.
 The model is deployed as a **Streamlit web app**, enabling users to enter health data and instantly receive a personalized risk probability — all while maintaining privacy through synthetic data.